kris-joseph/MMCL-LibCal-Future-Booking-Analysis/README.md

-# LibCal Space Booking Analysis
+# LibCal Space Booking Capacity Analysis

 A Python script for analyzing booking patterns and availability of studio and maker spaces using Springshare's LibCal API.
 This tool calculates booking rates, tracks availability, and generates comprehensive reports to help assess space utilization.